isb-cgc/readthedocs/docs/source/sections/BigQuery/VariantSQLExamples.rst

           FILTER = 'PASS'
       LIMIT 1000

----maxDP: This function requires the “DP” tag to exist under the FORMAT column.
+---maxDP: This function requires the “DP” tag to exist in the FORMAT column.
 The option will locate genotypes less than or equal to the “--maxDP” value.

 .. code-block:: sql